 - Our diet also affects our iron stores.
 Some of the richest sources of iron include breakfast cereals which are fortified with iron (watch for the sugar content, however!), oysters, white beans, dark chocolate, beef liver, lentils, spinach and tofu.

-- Whenever anemia is diagnosed, it is important to determine what the anemia is due to (e.g., iron deficiency, vitamin B12 deficiency, anemia of chronic disease, etc), do the appropriate work up, and then treat anemia accordingly.
+- Whenever anemia is diagnosed, through a blood test, it is important to determine what the anemia is due to (e.g., iron deficiency, vitamin B12 deficiency, anemia of chronic disease, etc), do the appropriate workup, and then treat anemia accordingly.

 - This is a condition where an underactive thyroid gland doesn’t make enough thyroid hormone to keep the body running normally.